dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ## Scheduling

 It remains to focus on devising an efficient schedule for parallelizing execution and validations.
-We will construct an effective scheduling strategy gradually, starting with a correct but inefficient strawman and gradually improving it in four steps.
-Readers may skip directly to “S-4” at the bottom, where the full scheduling strategy is described in under 20 lines of pseudo-code, and come back here as needed for a step-by-step construction.
+We will construct an effective scheduling strategy gradually, starting with a correct but inefficient strawman and gradually improving it in three steps.
+Readers may skip directly to “S-3” at the bottom, where the full scheduling strategy is described in under 20 lines of pseudo-code, and come back here as needed for a step-by-step construction.

-At a first cut, consider the following strawman scheduler, S-1.
+At a first cut, consider a strawman scheduler, S-1, using a *master* that coordinates work by parallel threads.

 ## **S-1:**

 ```
-# Phase 1: execution
+# Phase 1:

-parallel execute all transactions 1..n
+execute all TX’s optimistically in parallel

-# Phase 2: validation
+# Phase 2:
 repeat
-    parallel validate all transactions
+    validate all TX's optimistically in parallel:
+        compare read-set to original
+        if fail, re-execute
 until all validations pass

-validation of TXj:
-    re-read TXj read-set
-    if read-set differs from original read-set of the latest TXj execution
-        re-execute TXj
 ```

-The S-1 schedule has two phases.
+S-1 operates in two centrally-coordinated two phases.
 Phase 1 executes all transactions optimistically in parallel.
-Phase 2 repeatedly validates all transactions in parallel, re-executing those that fail, until there are no more validation failures.
+Phase 2 repeatedly validates all transactions optimistically in parallel, re-executing those that fail, until there are no more validation failures.

 Recall our example block B, with dependencies TX1 &rarr; TX4 &rarr; TX6 &rarr; TX8 &rarr; TX9, TX2 &rarr; TX5 &rarr; { TX7 , TX10 }.
 S-1 will perform the following steps: